Azure/azure-cli/doc/use_cli_effectively.md

 For clarity, Bash scripts are used inline.
 Windows batch or PowerScript examples are listed in the appendix, which you can use to build similiar examples.

-## Understand different behavior of Command Prompt, Powershell and Bash
-  1. Powershell treats special characters like double quotes differently compared with other shells.
-The stop-parsing symbol (--%), introduced in PowerShell 3.0, directs PowerShell to refrain from interpreting input as PowerShell commands or expressions.
-You can use this symbol after az so that you can avoid strange problems.
-Link: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing?view=powershell-6

-         az --% vm create --nsg ""

 ## Use the right output mode for your work (json, table, or tsv) ##
   1. `json` format is the CLI's default, and is intended to give you the most comprehensive information.
 If you prefer a different format, use the `--output` argument to override for an individual command invocation, or use `az configure` to update your global default.
 Note that JSON format preserves the double quotes, generally making in unsuitable for scripting purposes.